mich2k/Text-Splitter/README.md

     python3 -V

-  if this is not working means that you are running python 2.X
+  if this is not working means that you are running python 2.X (or you have not python installed on your device)

 #  Dependencies